-If the defendant knew or should have known that the victim of the offense was unusually vulnerable due to age, physical or mental condition, or that the victim was particularly susceptible to the criminal conduct, increase by 2 levels.
+If the defendant knew or should have known that a victim of the offense was unusually vulnerable due to age, physical or mental condition, or that a victim was otherwise particularly susceptible to the criminal conduct, increase by 2 levels.

-- 1. This adjustment applies to any offense where the victim's vulnerability played any part in the defendant's decision to commit the offense.
+- 1. This adjustment applies to offenses where an unusually vulnerable victim is made a target of criminal activity by the defendant.
 The adjustment would apply, for example, in a fraud case where the defendant marketed an ineffective cancer cure or in a robbery where the defendant selected a handicapped victim.
-But it would not apply in a case where the defendant sold fraudulent securities to the general public and one of the purchasers happened to be senile. - Do not apply this adjustment if the offense guideline specifically incorporates this factor.
+But it would not apply in a case where the defendant sold fraudulent securities by mail to the general public and one of the victims happened to be senile. - 2.
+Do not apply this adjustment if the offense guideline specifically incorporates this factor.